StatCan/StatCan.OrchardCore/docs/en/reference/modules/VueForms.md

 #### Debug mode

 Debug mode is typically used when developping a form.
 Additional information is returned by the server and any data output by the `debug()` scripting method is also output and returned with the HttpResponse.
+This mode does not work when previewing the form.

 ### VueFormScripts Part